AqoviaElements/properties-from-ancestor-behavior/README.md

 A <a href="https://www.polymer-project.org" target="_blank">Polymer</a> Behavior for a web component to take a property value from the closest ancestor that has it.
 Supports change events.

+## Where it might be a good idea?

-Such a tool can be useful for ubiquitous properties (think [language of the UI](#html-lang), currency, [`disabled` state to every input of a form](#how-to-native-like-support-for-fieldset-disabled), etc.) which would otherwise pollute attributes of every component with same boilerplate expression, or force usage of a global variable (usually without binding to changes).
+It can be useful for ubiquitous properties (think [language of the UI](#html-lang), currency, [`disabled` state to every input of a form](#how-to-native-like-support-for-fieldset-disabled), etc.) which would otherwise pollute attributes of every component with same boilerplate expression, or force usage of a global variable (usually without binding to changes).
+An extra feature of [being able to observe attributes](#ancestorObservedItem) helps with achieving easy-to-use web components, reusable in other app frameworks or pure HTML.

 ### Usage: